madicen/jj-tui/README.md

 The application supports these key user workflows:

 ### 1. Commit Navigation
-- View commit history in a visual graph
+- View commit history in a visual graph with split-pane layout
-- Navigate with keyboard shortcuts
+- Navigate with keyboard shortcuts or mouse
 - See commit details, authors, and timestamps
-- View changed files for each commit
+- View changed files for each commit in a separate scrollable pane
+- Click to switch focus between graph and files panes

 ### 2. Commit Management
 - Edit commits (checkout with `jj edit`)
 - Squash commits into their parents
 - Rebase commits onto different parents
-- Create new commits
+- Create new commits (including from immutable parents like `main`)
 - Immutable commit protection (cannot modify pushed commits)

 ### 3. Bookmark Management